RoKenobi/SC2103-Digital-Systems-Design/README.md

 # SC2103-Digital-Systems-Design
-This has the Helpful Lab material
+This has the lab material files which you require for labs